Blogs

 Each room in the house and every space serves a different purpose, and the lighting requirements can vary widely from one space to another.

-These factors are crucial to study while planning the lighting selection for space and choosing the exact colour temperature.
+These factors are crucial to study while planning the lighting selection for a space and choosing the exact colour temperature.

 Below are some pointers to help define the space and choose the correct colour temperature for a space.